benallard/galileo/README.txt

 The easy way
 ~~~~~~~~~~~~

-.. warning:: Until issue10_ is closed, if you want to run the utility as a
+.. warning:: If you want to run the utility as a non-root user, you will have
-             non-root user, you will have to install the udev rules manually
+             to install the udev rules manually (See `The more complicated
-             (See `The more complicated way`_).
+             way`_ or follow the instructions given when it fails).

 ::